docsdevbr/symfony-doc-pt-br/emoji.rst

 Working with Emojis
 ===================

-.. versionadded:: 7.1

-    The emoji component was introduced in Symfony 7.1.

 Symfony provides several utilities to work with emoji characters and sequences from the `Unicode CLDR dataset`_.
 They are available via the Emoji component, which you must first install in your application: